NorthStar offers full programs for grades 4-12.

 If the school is accredited, NSA would need to receive an official transcript from the school.
 If the school is not accredited or the courses were taken via homeschool, one will complete a course credit request form for each course and work with our Guidance Office to get the credits transferred.
 Please visit the Transfer Credits page for more details about transferring credits to NorthStar Academy.

 Students transferring to NorthStar Academy are required to take at least 25% of their coursework with NorthStar Academy in order to be eligible for a NorthStar Academy diploma.
-Even students who transfer in eighteen (18) or more credits from another accredited institution will be required to take at least 25% of their coursework at NorthStar Academy (6 credits for Standard Diploma, 6.5 credits for Advanced Diploma).
+Even students who transfer in eighteen (18) or more credits from another accredited institution will be required to take at least 25% of their coursework at NorthStar Academy.
+(This translates to a minimum of 6 NSA credits for students planning to earn the Standard Diploma and a minimum of 6.5 NSA credits for students planning to earn the Advanced Diploma.)
 Students who wish to graduate from NorthStar Academy must be actively enrolled in NorthStar Academy during the academic year in which they complete the NorthStar Academy graduation requirements.

 Grades 4-8 course schedules are basically set (pre-planned) with a few elective choices - though one can select anything one desires.
 Students in grades 9-12 have many courses to choose from as they make their schedule of courses.
 Students planning to graduate with an NSA diploma need to have a graduation planning worksheet completed by NSA’s Guidance Office.